Pastel Color Guide: Soft Color Palettes & Design Tips

 Web design has embraced pastel colors, particularly for brands that want to communicate approachability, creativity, or wellness.
 Pastel backgrounds create a soft canvas that allows content to stand out without the harshness of pure white or the heaviness of darker colors.
 When used for UI elements, pastels can indicate interactive elements subtly, guiding users without overwhelming them with visual noise.

 However, pastel colors in web design require careful attention to accessibility.
 The low contrast between pastel colors can make text difficult to read, especially for users with visual impairments.
 Designers must ensure sufficient contrast ratios between text and background colors, often by using darker text colors on pastel backgrounds or adding subtle shadows to improve readability.
-The Web Content Accessibility Guidelines (WCAG) provide specific contrast requirements that should be followed when implementing pastel color schemes.
+The W3C WCAG contrast guidelines provide specific contrast requirements that should be followed when implementing pastel color schemes.
+Verify your specific text-on-background pairs with our contrast checker tool, and test how pastel palettes appear to users with color vision deficiencies using a color blindness simulator.

 Pastel Colors in Branding